-Recently, I shared the results of an H&R Block study that suggests that Canadians do not know a lot about taxes despite the fact that it is the one thing we all have in common … we have to pay it.
-From my experience, I agree with the study because I see it all the time.
+Despite the fact that Canadians failed this quiz, tax is the one thing we all have in common … we have to pay it.
+From my personal experience, I see the same thing.
 I think taxes are really misunderstood so I thought I would share some of the common misconceptions I hear over and over again.

 “I lose 50% or more to taxes.”

-It’s nearly impossible for the average Canadian to really figure out how much tax they pay especially when you include all forms of tax from all three levels of government like sales taxes, import duties, excise taxes, gas tax, payroll tax, etc. The Fraser Institute in Canada tries to estimate this through their calculation of tax freedom day.
+It’s very difficult for the average Canadian to really figure out how much tax they pay especially when you include all forms of tax from all three levels of government like sales taxes, import duties, excise taxes, gas tax, payroll tax, etc. The Fraser Institute in Canada tries to estimate this through their calculation of tax freedom day.
 This is a theoretical date when the average Canadian family is released of its tax obligation for the year.
 Tax freedom day has lead many people to believe 50% of their money goes to tax in some way shape or form.
-In 2010, Tax Freedom day was June 3rd.
-In theory this means we pay 42% in tax, not 50%.
+In 2020, Tax Freedom day was June 14th.
+In theory this means we pay 46% in tax, not 50%.

 “I should have never taken that raise, I lost it all and more to taxes.”